All Episodes

 You lose jobs when you take money from existing private sector businesses.

-There is no market, there is no technology yet to do wind and support ourselves.
+There is no technology yet to do wind and support ourselves.

 So you have to subsidize these businesses and hire these people.

-And in Spain it cost 1.4 million dollars to hire new employees.
+And in Spain, it cost $1.4 million to hire new employees.

 Total insanity, and that's why this Spanish professor cannot understand why Obama's going through with this.

-European media regularly report uh eco-corruption, leaving a footprint of sleeves, gaming the subsidy systems, profiteering from land sales for wind farms, etc.
+European media regularly report eco-corruption, leaving a footprint of sleaze, gaming the subsidy systems, profiteering from land sales for wind farms, etc.

-But Professor Galzada says the creation of jobs and alternative energy has subtracted about 110,000 jobs in Spain's economy elsewhere.
+But Professor Galzada says the creation of jobs in alternative energy has subtracted about 110,000 jobs in Spain's economy elsewhere.

 So all these new jobs, these new green jobs, and all the cost to get them, produce them, has lost 110,000 jobs elsewhere in Spain's economy, and that's why they are at 18.1%.

-It seems weird that we're importing wind turbine parts from Spain in order to build to meet renewable energy demand here, if that were even remotely the case.
+Gibbs, it seems weird that we're importing wind-turbine parts from Spain in order to build to meet renewable energy demand here, if that were even remotely the case.

 Gibbs, I haven't read the study, but I think yes.